-Image 10-21: DMX menu
+Image 10-23 Example of the DMX menu

-- Choose the desired DMX mode. - 3.
-Choose the desired starting channel. - Choose whether or not you want the Auto power-down feature to be enabled.
-If enabled, determine the timeout. - 5.
+- 2. Choose the desired DMX mode. - Choose the desired starting channel. - Choose whether or not you want the Auto power-down feature to be enabled.
+If enabled, determine the time-out. - 5.
 If required, enable Art-Net.
-If enabled, determine the desired Art-Net Universe and Art-Net channel. - 6.
-If a front XLR connector is available on your projector, you can enable the output voltage on this connector.
+If enabled, determine the desired Art-Net Universe and Art-Net channel. - If a front XLR connector is available on your projector, you can enable the output voltage on this connector.